San Vicente Ferrer Church (Leganes, Iloilo): Architecture

 The facade is neoclassical expressed through the columns and the pediments at the center with fenestration of arched doorways and windows.
-The whole of interior is filled with colorful stained glass windows.
+The interior is filled with colorful stained glass windows.
 One of which is an oculus located at the sanctuary wall that lights up the sculpture of St. Vincent Ferrer.
 Life of the saint is depicted through these stained windows which include his birth, his baptism, the apparition of the Virgin Mary to him, and his death.

 It has a central nave and two aisles with lower ceilings flanking it.
 In front of the right aisle is a simple altar of Jesus and Mary while the baptistery ends the left aisle.